 A sweet liquid attracts adult aphids, which can drown in it.
 Pour some water, vinegar, and brown sugar into a water bottle to control aphids.
 Place it near the aphid-infested plant and let them drown.
 You can also plant stonecrop and cosmos nearby to attract aphid predators.

 2. Beet Armyworm (Spodoptera exigua)

 This moth pest is weak to natural insecticides, such as spinosad and BT-aizawai.
 If you use petroleum oils, you can destroy the eggs.
-If you treat the plants with neem (Azadirachta indica) oil, you can harm the larvae.
-If all else fails, you can remove the moth by hand and drown it in soapy water.
+As an alternative, if you treat the plants with neem (Azadirachta indica) oil, you can harm the larvae.
+And, if all else fails, you can remove the moth by hand and drown it in soapy water.

 You can set pheromone traps to distract the moth.
 For larger moth invasions, you need to inspect the plants for egg clumps and target them.
 Red imported fire ant (Solenopsis invicta) will readily feed on the moth’s eggs and larvae.
 In a greenhouse, you can use fungi, bacteria, viruses, and other predators of the moth.

 Neem oil is an effective deterrent against the cabbage looper but rotenone not so much.
 Bacillus thuringiensis (BT) can kill the moth at all its stages.
 Sugar traps that have insecticides and phenylacetaldehyde work too.